born-2learn/born-2learn.github.io/_posts/2020-12-6-vqc-qsharp-part1.md

 ---
 ## 4. Classical optimization loop.

 The parameters of the quantum variational circuit are updated using a classical optimization routine once the measurements are ready.
-This is the classical loop that trains our parameters until the cost function value decreases.
+This is the classical loop that trains our parameters until the cost function's value decreases.

 ![Loss Landscape](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/vqc-part1/loss_landscape.png)